Sugar Plant, Russia

 Installation and Operation of a Solex Thermal Science Sugar Cooling Unit at a Sugar Plant in Uspensky, Russia

-The Uspensky plant operates both as a beet sugar plant as well as a refinery (outside of regular beet campaign), therefore, built-in flexibility of the sugar cooling step is of the utmost importance.
+The Uspensky plant operates both as a beet sugar plant as well as a refinery (outside of regular beet campaign).
+Therefore, built-in flexibility of the sugar cooling step was of the utmost importance.
 The installation of a new sugar cooler at this plant was part of a large program of revamping to increase capacity, as well as to modernize the plant.

-In order to achieve optimum storage and packaging for white crystal sugar, it was important to control the temperature of the sugar and to have a uniform temperature year round.
-For this reason, the cooler has been designed to work under both summer and winter conditions.
-During the summer the plant is refining raw sugar and during the winter they work as a sugar beet plant.
+To achieve optimum storage and packaging for white crystal sugar, it was important to control the temperature of the sugar and to have a uniform temperature year round.
+For this reason, the cooler was designed to work under both summer and winter conditions.
+During the summer, the plant refines raw sugar.
+During the winter, it operates as a sugar beet plant.

 For Uspensky, the ideal sugar storage temperature for the local ambient conditions is approximately 30°C.

-According the Technical Director at the sugar plant of Uspensky, the choice of the Solex sugar cooling unit was based on the following criteria:
+According to the Technical Director at the sugar plant in Uspensky, the choice of the Solex sugar cooling unit was based on the following criteria:

-- Extremely low energy consumption of approximately0.33 kW.h/ton of product
+- Extremely low energy consumption of approximately 0.33 kW.h/tonne of product

 - No air consumption and therefore no large fans and ducts and no need for large and costly auxiliary equipment such as air filters or cyclones.

-The cooling water circuit needed for the exchanger was designed using a chiller in order to be completely independent of the weather conditions to ensure ideal storage and packaging conditions year round, even during the summer months.
+The cooling water circuit needed for the exchanger was designed using a chiller so that it could operate independent of the weather conditions, ensuring ideal storage and packaging conditions year round, even during the summer months.

 As this technology does not use air to cool the product, the plant was able to realize important savings by avoiding the expensive installation of additional air pollution equipment.
-Additionally, air is not used in the Solex heat exchanger providing an important increase in the quality of the final sugar product, as the risk of external contamination with bad odors or microbiological contaminants is completely eliminated.
+Additionally, because air is not used in the Solex heat exchanger, it also allowed the plant to increase the quality of the final sugar product as the risk of external contamination with bad odours or microbiological contaminants was completely eliminated.

-The operation of the cooler is completely automated, with the unit’s Level and Temperature Control System integrated in the plant’s Distributed Control System (DCS).
-Typical process operating data for the Solex sugar cooling unit during the campaign in 2007 was cooling 70 tons per hour of sugar from 66°C to 28°C using cooling water at 20°C.
+The operation of the cooler was completely automated, with the unit’s level and temperature control system integrated in the plant’s distributed control system (DCS).
+Typical process operating data for the Solex sugar cooling unit during the campaign in 2007 was cooling 70 tonnes per hour of sugar from 66°C to 28°C using cooling water at 20°C.